wenzel-lab/repository-template/templates/HARDWARE_README_TEMPLATE.md

 ### What This Means

-- ✅ You can use, modify, and distribute this project
+- You can use, modify, and distribute this project
-- ✅ Commercial use is [allowed / not allowed] *(specify)*
+- Commercial use is [allowed / not allowed] *(specify)*
-- ✅ You must include attribution
+- You must include attribution
-- ✅ You must share modifications under the same license
+- You must share modifications under the same license (for copyleft licenses)

 ---